mcgilldinglab/scSemiProfiler/README.md

 required arguments:
     --singlecell SingleCellData
-                            Input new representatives' single-cell data as a `.h5ad` file.
-Sample IDs should be stored in obs.['sample_ids'].
+                            Input new representatives' single-cell
+                            data as a `.h5ad`
+                            file.
+Sample IDs should be stored in obs.
+                            ['sample_ids'].
                             Cell IDs should be stored in obs.index.
-Gene symbols should be stored in var.index.
-Values should either be raw read counts or normalized expression.
+                            Gene symbols should be stored in var. index.
+Values should either be
+                            raw read counts or normalized expression.

     --name Name